 Operational risks refer to the risk of losses occurring because of the inadequacy or failure of internal processes or as a result of events triggered by employee-related, system-induced or external factors.
 In contrast to underwriting risks (e. g. the reserve risk), which we enter into in a deliberate and controlled manner in the context of our business activities, operational risks are an indivisible part of our business activities.
 The focus is therefore on risk avoidance and risk minimisation.
 Unlike market, counterparty default and underwriting risks, operational risks are categorised as non-financial risks.

 With the aid of the Self-Assessment for Operational Risks we determine the maturity level of our operational risk management system and define action fields for improvements.
 The assessment is carried out, for example, by assessing the maturity level of the respective risk management function or of the risk monitoring and reporting.
-The system enables us, among other things, to prioritise operational risks and is used to calculate the capital commitment in our internal capital model.
-The assessment process was refined even further in the context of the model change for operational risks.
+The system enables us, among other things, to prioritise operational risks.
+In order to calculate the capital commitment in our internal capital model we perform extensive scenario analyses and use the findings as a basis for specifying the parameters for the stochastic model.

 |Required risk capital 1 for operational risks|

 |in EUR million||31.12.2017||31.12.2016|

 |1 Required risk capital at a confidence level of 99.5%|

 Within the overall framework of operational risks we consider, in particular, business process risks including risks associated with deficient data quality, compliance risks including tax risks, risks associated with the outsourcing of functions, fraud risks, personnel risks, information / IT security risks and business interruption risks.